Creative Economy & Diaspora: The J2N Atkinson™ Approach

 The operative question is structural:

-Are governance systems, funding mechanisms, and capital flows designed to compound value within originating ecosystems, or to extract and redistribute it?
+Are governance systems, cultural policy frameworks, and strategic research designed to compound value within originating ecosystems or to extract and redistribute it?

 Where decision-making power sits determines where value accumulates.
 Where intellectual property is held determines where intergenerational wealth forms.
 Where accountability is embedded determines whether creative economies stabilise or fragment.